ellethee/argparseinator/docs/source/argparseinator.rst

 .. method:: ArgParseInator.write(\*strings)

-    Write to the output (stdout or file see add_output_).
-If more than a string is passed will be written space separated.
+    Write to the output (stdout or file, see add_output_).
+If more than a string is passed then it will be written space separated.

 .. method:: ArgParseInator.writeln(\*strings)

-    Exactly as :meth:`ArgParseInator.write` but append a newline at the end of the string.
+    Exactly as :meth:`ArgParseInator.write` but appends a newline at the end of the string.